yemi2favours/m2pi.ca/content/project/atco-optimized-scheduling/index.md

 ---
 # Optimization of Employee Work Schedule,

-### Industry mentor: Vakhtang Putkaradze and Kui Pan
+### Industry mentors: Vakhtang Putkaradze and Kui Pan

 Due to the outbreak of COVID-19 around the world, and government policies implemented as a response to the outbreak, many corporations have chosen to let